thang-d/slem-starter/README.md

-# slem-stater
+# slem-starter
 A template starter structure for Slim Framework (php)

 ## Installation

-`composer create-project lovecoding/slem-stater myproject`
+`composer create-project lovecoding/slem-starter myproject`

 ## What's this all about then?